CaffeGit/Carnalitas/CONTRIBUTING.md

 You can now start working on your feature by pushing your modification to your feature branch.

 - Only add changes that are related to that feature
+- Create new files rather than writing into existing ones
+- Use as specific of a namespace as possible to avoid awkward conflicts

 ### Create a pull request